SocketDotTech/socket-docs/docs/onchain-to-evmx.md

 ### Extending with `PlugBase`

 The `PlugBase` contract enables onchain to EVMx communication for applications.
-It provides core functionality that allows contracts to connect to the Socket infrastructure and communicate with other chains via the AppGateway.
+It provides core functionality that allows contracts to connect to the SOCKET infrastructure and communicate with other chains via the AppGateway.

 Key capabilities:
-1. Connection to Socket's infrastructure through the `_connectSocket` and `_disconnect` functions
+- Connection to SOCKET's infrastructure through the `_connectSocket` and `_disconnectSocket` functions
-2. Communication with AppGateways via the `_callAppGateway` function
+- Communication with AppGateways via the `_callAppGateway` function
-3. Security through the `onlySocket` modifier, ensuring only the authorized Socket contract can call certain functions

 By inheriting from `PlugBase`, your contracts gain the ability to communicate with the AppGateway on EVMx, allowing you to spread and process information across different blockchains securely.